 Three Dimensional Coordinate System

 Let there be a point P in space as shown in the figure below.
 If we drop a perpendicular PB on the XY plane and then from point B, we drop perpendiculars BA and BC on the x-axis and y-axis respectively.
 Assuming the length of the perpendiculars BC, BA and PB as x, y and z respectively.
-These lengths x, y and z are known as the co-ordinates of the point P in three-dimensional space.
-It must be noted that while giving the coordinates of a point, we always write them in order such that the co-ordinate of x-axis comes first, followed by the co-ordinate of the y-axis and the z-axis.
-Thus for each point in space there exist an ordered 3-tuple of real numbers for its representation.
+These lengths x, y and z are known as the coordinates of the point P in three-dimensional space.
+It must be noted that while giving the coordinates of a point, we always write them in order such that the co-ordinate of the x-axis comes first, followed by the co-ordinate of the y-axis and the z-axis.
+Thus for each point in space, there exists an ordered 3-tuple of real numbers for its representation.

-In questions, where we are asked to locate a point,i.e. when the co-ordinates of the point are given, then we have to draw three planes parallel to XY, YZ and ZX plane meeting the three axes in points A, B and C as shown in the figure.
+In questions, where we are asked to locate a point,i.e. when the coordinates of the point are given, then we have to draw three planes parallel to XY, YZ and ZX planes meeting the three axes in points A, B and C as shown in the figure.
 Let OA = x , OB = y and OC = z.
 Then the coordinates of the point are given as (x,y,z).

 The planes ADPF, BDPE and CEPF intersect at point P which corresponds to the ordered triplet ( x, y, z).

 To determine the octant in which a point lies, the signs of the coordinates of a point are helpful.
 The following table depicts the sign of the coordinates of a point and the octant in which it lies.